lf-edge/ekuiper/docs/en_US/index.md

 LF Edge eKuiper is a lightweight IoT data analytics and stream processing engine running on resource-constraint edge devices.
-The major goal for eKuiper is to provide a streaming software framework (similar to [Apache Flink](https://flink.apache.org)) in edge side. eKuiper's **rule engine** allows user to provide either SQL-based or graph based (similar to Node-RED) rules to create IoT edge analytics applications within few minutes.
+The major goal for eKuiper is to provide a streaming software framework (similar to [Apache Flink](https://flink.apache.org)) on the edge side. eKuiper's **rule engine** allows user to provide either SQL-based or graph-based (similar to Node-RED) rules to create IoT edge analytics applications within a few minutes.

 ![arch](./resources/arch.png)